tonyjzhou/stock/README.md

 ## What?

 ### Todo

-* Keep track of the list of companies that have already been processed in the past 12 months
-    * ~~Create a stateful design~~
-    * Implement the stateful design
 * Use multithreading or asynchronous programming to fetch and process data for multiple companies concurrently.
 This would be especially beneficial if the list of companies is large, as the program would not need to wait for each company's data to be fetched and processed before moving on to the next one.